serg-bloim/a2env2/README.md

+# a2env
-# a2env - virtual environment to develop and run Allods2 client, server and hat.
+a2env is an virtual environment to develop and run Allods2 client, server and hat.